colinaut/action-form/README.md

 * title-case: convert all of the field names (whether kebab-case, camelCase, or snake_case) to Title Case
 * ignore: comma separated list of field names to ignore and not display
+* event-type: event listener that updates content.
+Default is "change"

 ### TODO